workadventure/upload-maps/README.md

 ## Usage

-To use this package, import it into your project and run the command in your terminal :
+To use this package, import it into your project and run the command in your terminal:

 > node node_modules/@alexarts74/package-upload-wa-map/src/upload.js

-Ii will ask you some questions :
+It will ask you some questions:

 1. Your API Key.

-2. The url of your map storage, if you're self hosted it will be : http://map-storage.workadventure.localhost/upload or you can have more informations on these following links : https://github.com/workadventure/workadventure/blob/develop/map-storage/README.md https://docs.workadventu.re/map-building/tiled-editor/
+2. The URL of your map storage.
+If you're self-hosted, it will be: http://map-storage.workadventure.localhost/upload or you can have more information on these following links: https://github.com/workadventure/workadventure/blob/develop/map-storage/README.md https://docs.workadventu.re/map-building/tiled-editor/

 3. You can also add a directory name if you want.
 If you leave this blank, the default name will be map-user.

-> > After the upload succeeded, you're folder will be place inside the map-storage folder in public (map-storage/public)
+> > After the upload succeeds, your folder will be placed inside the map-storage folder in public (map-storage/public).

 If you have any questions or need further assistance, don't hesitate to ask!